gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 TX HASH:    Ni8Oq5dP0leoT/IRkKUKT18iTv8KLL3bH8OFZiV79kM=
 ```

-In this case, we can see that the Deposit function emitted
+In this case, we can see that the `Deposit()` function emitted an
+[event](../../../concepts/stdlibs/events.md) that tells us more about what
+happened during the transaction.

 After broadcasting the transaction, we can verify that we have the amount of `wugnot` we expect.
 We
 can call the `BalanceOf()` function in the same realm: